drone/proposal/design/01-aws-runner.md

 #### Lifecycle of an EC2 instance

-- **proposal 1**: when a build completes the instance is destroyed.
+- **proposal 1**: When a build completes the instance is destroyed.
-- **proposal 2**: when the build completes the instance is returned to the pool.
+- **proposal 2**: When the build completes the instance is returned to the pool.
 This has security concerns and possible build interaction issues especially for failed builds.

 ## Rationale